Skip to main content

 To connect through the GPT-4o API, obtain your API key from OpenAI, install the OpenAI Python library, and use it to send requests and receive responses from the GPT-4o models.

-May 2024 · 8 min read
+Updated Sep 29, 2024 · 8 min read

 This development marks a significant move towards more natural and intuitive human-computer interaction.

-What is GPT-4o?
+What Is GPT-4o?

 GPT-4o, short for "omni," represents a significant advancement in AI.
 Unlike GPT-4, which only handles text, GPT-4o is a multimodal model that processes and generates text, audio, and visual data.